-How much should you expect for your back injury settlement?
-People are uncomfortable asking that question but it really is -- and should be --- the primary question of anyone bringing an injury claim.
-Bringing a claim is not going to make improve your injury.Value Varies Wildly by Injury
+How much money should you expect for your back injury settlement?
+People are uncomfortable asking that question, but it is -- and should be --- the primary question of anyone bringing an injury claim.
+Bringing a claim is not going to lessen your pain.
+All the civil justice system can offer you is money.Value Varies Wildly by Injury

 - the credibility of the plaintiff and the severity of the injury,